Make Money Online By Becoming A Social Media Evaluator

 - Evaluating how real an event is

 The guidelines are understandably vague because Appen likes to keep their project details pretty hush-hush.
-But you’ll receive plenty of information on how to do the job once you apply and qualify for the gig!
+But you’ll receive plenty of information on how to do the job once you apply and qualify for the gig of social media evaluator!

-Other companies may have different responsibilities for their contributors or evaluators, too.
+Other companies may have different responsibilities for their contributors or social media evaluators, too.
 But in general, the duties are similar.
 Lionbridge, for example, is another company that offers legitimate work-from-home jobs.

 Why Do Companies Hire Social Media Evaluators?